Best Digital Audio Workstation (DAW) Software for PC and Mac

 Best Digital Audio Workstation For PC (Windows)

-We feel like this was already covered in the first one (Reaper) but some people would want to know if there are some Windows exclusive workstations that are a great option.
+We feel like this is already covered below in Honorable Mentions (Reaper) but some people would want to know if there are some Windows exclusive workstations that are a great option.
 Well, surprise surprise, there are a few and the best one of them is:

 Image-Line FL Studio